-- You are often asked if your child will not be attending a government secondary school i.e., if you are going to choose a non-government school.
-This allows schools to gain a reasonable idea of the number of students they can expect to have enter the first year of secondary school.
+- You are often asked if your child will not be attending a government secondary school, i.e. if you are going to choose a non-government school.
+This allows schools to gain an idea of the number of students they can expect to have enter the first year of secondary school.

 - In some states, e.g. New South Wales and Western Australia, there is a special examination for potential entry to selective/specialist secondary schools.
 This occurs during the first semester of the year.
-See details on the New !
-Selective High School Entry NSW or New !
-Selective Schools WA pages.
+See details on the Selective High School Entry NSW or Selective Schools WA pages.

-- Once your child has been approved for placement at the selected secondary school you will be notified, usually through your child’s primary school or direct from the secondary school you applied to for enrolment.
+- Once your child has been approved for placement at the selected secondary school you should be notified, either through your child’s primary school or direct from the secondary school you applied to for enrolment.

 - The secondary school is formally notified, by the system, that your child is coming to them in the following year and a place is reserved for them.

 - Your child will take part in an Orientation process.
-Depending on the state/territory this could be one or more visits.
-These could be for a whole, or part of a, day.
+Depending on the state/territory this could involve one or more visits.
+They could be for a whole, or part of, a day.

 - Some states/territories will hold all of these on the same date, others on dates developed between secondary schools and feeder primary schools.